Got Milk... Alternatives? Let's Talk Pros & Cons To The Milk Varieties On Our Shelves

 Who can benefit?
 Anyone with a nut allergy or people looking for a gluten-free alternative.

-Just like with dairy products, alternative milks will curdle, develop funky aromas and go through changes in color and texture that signal spoilage.
+Just like with dairy products, alternative milks will curdle, develop funky aromas and go through changes in colour and texture that signal spoilage.

 Yes and no. While most alternatives will stand in for dairy milk, results tend to be mixed.
 That makes sense when you consider that flavourings, sugar content, and thickeners — which vary from brand to brand and with each type of milk — can all impact the end result.
 Some general rules of thumb: Coconut milk and unsweetened milks work best in sauces.
 For baking, opt for milks with a similar sugar profile to cow’s milk (12 grams of sugar per cup) since sugar impacts crust and texture.
 Try checking brand websites for tips.